agasior093/it-interview/README.md

 # Java basics

+### What is JDK, JRE and JVM?

+- JDK - Java Development Kit is set of tools that can translate Java code into byte code.
+It includes for example Java compiler and debugger.

+- JRE - Java Runtime Environment is set of different libraries that are necessary to run Java application on given machine.
+It comes with Java Launcher and JVM.

+- JVM - Java Virtual Machine is kind of abstract computing machine, that is able to translate Java byte code into machine code that is understandable by CPU of given machine.
+That means that application compiled once, can run on different operation systems and CPU architectures, because JVM takes care of translating compiled Java code into set of correct CPU instructions.

 ### What is JavaBean?

 This is simple class that contains getters, setters, default constructor and implements `Serializable` interface.